itolisto/SO1_VAC_DIC_2024_201114340/project2/README.md

 4. Then as indicated [here](https://docs.python.org/3/library/venv.html#how-venvs-work) activate your venv, since I'm using git bash in Windows I just run in CLI `source venv/scripts/activate`, if you take a look this is a combination of the bash/zsh and cmd.exe/PowerShell commands

-5. We wrote the grades generator file using "json", "random" and "io" libraries.
+5. We wrote the courses generator file using "json", "random" and "io" libraries.
 After you create this Python file "gradesJsonGenerator.py" run it using `python gradesJsonGenerator.py`, you will get a json with sample grades

 ## Set up Locust